georgia-tech-db/buzzdb-docs/docs/part1/lab3.rst

 - **lookup**: Return the value associated with a specific key or indicate that the key is not found.
 - **insert**: Add a new key-value pair to the tree.
 - **erase**: Remove a specified key from the tree.
+- **rangeQuery**: Retrieve all key-value pairs within a specified key range (inclusive of low and high).

 You will be utilizing a buffer manager, which simplifies node access via page IDs instead of direct pointers, allowing you to focus solely on the B+-Tree logic.